mgblackwater/stevekinney.net/content/courses/testing/snapshot-test-maintenance.md

 modified: 2024-09-28T15:26:39-06:00
 ---

-Alright, so here's the deal with **snapshot testing**—it's **quick** and **easy** to write, but like any magic trick, there’s some sleight of hand you should be aware of.
+So here's the deal with **snapshot testing**—it's **quick** and **easy** to write, but like any magic trick, there’s some sleight of hand you should be aware of.
 A snapshot is basically a serialized version of the output that your component, function, or whatever you’re testing spits out.
 Vitest (and tools like it) compares this serialized version to the previously saved "snapshot" version on disk during each test.

 If the outputs match, Vitest tells you all is good.
 If they don't, it's basically like Vitest coming back and saying, "Hey, something’s different.
 Did you mean to change this?"
 That’s when you get to decide: **Is this exactly what I expected?** or **Did I accidentally mess something up?**